-Seminar is designed to introduce Scholars to the intellectual life at Kansas State University to assist in their acclimation to campus life.
+The DSP Research Seminar is designed to introduce Scholars to the intellectual life at Kansas State University in order to assist in their acclimation to research and to campus life in general.

 Dr. Farrell Webb, associate professor of Family Studies and Human Services, is the instructor of the Developing Scholars seminar.
 Dr. Webb has been a recipient of the Outstanding Undergraduate Teaching Award and the Commerce Bank Distinguished Faculty Award for Service to Multicultural Students.

-When you join the program, you participate in an interactive seminar.
-The primary goal of seminar is to prepare you to take maximum advantage of the opportunities available at a research university like K-State.
-The seminar helps you excel in the classroom and in the scholarly work that you do with your faculty mentor, as well as helps you adapt to campus life.
+The primary goal of the DSP seminar is to prepare Scholars to take maximum advantage of the opportunities available at a research university like K-State.
+The seminar prepares Scholars not only to excel in the classroom but in scholarly work with a faculty research mentor as well.

 What is the seminar?